A-Tamang/A_BLT_RPG/README.md

           The game is very easy to play.
 It is text-based and therefore every interaction, --whether it is traversing through the dungeon, fighting monsters or checking one's stats-- is done through the use of I/O with Python.
+          Play with the window maximized in Python IDLE for the smoothest gaming experience.

 Possible Future Updates: